07 May 2019

 Well, from a comic book character; a Japanese comic book character no less.
 One Punch Man tells the story of Saitama, a rather bored superhero looking for a new challenge in his fight against evil.

-Saitama sets out to become so strong he can fell an opponent with a single punch.
+Saitama sets out to become so strong he can fall an opponent with a single punch.
 And, you guessed it; he adopts the above routine to do so.
-Cut a long story short, an inquisitive fan decided to try the workout and the results were amazing.
+To cut a long story short, an inquisitive fan decided to try the workout and the results were amazing.